xavierjohn/FunctionalDDD/README.md

 Look at the [examples folder](https://github.com/xavierjohn/FunctionalDDD/tree/main/Examples) for more sample use cases.

 ## Related project
 [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions) Functional Extensions for C#.
-I love several of the trainings done by Vladimir Khorikov which has inspired this library.
+This library was inspired by several of the training materials created by Vladimir Khorikov.